smehrbrodt/vm_plg_search/README.md

   * Configure what is displayed in the Subtitle
   * Don't show duplicate results when a product appears in multiple categories.
   * Searching product description can be disabled
+  * Product thumbnail can be displayed (Template needs to be adjusted)

 Installation
 ------------